 How I Styled the Peony Kissing Balls in our Bay Window

 The dining room bay window came to life with the addition of the peony kissing balls.
 Placed on top of the chalk-painted buffet, they stole the show and became the centerpiece of the space.
 I played around with stacked plates and fancy cake plates covered with cute cloches, creating a delightful setup.
 The combination of lush greenery and elegant white blooms blended perfectly, giving the room a fresh and tranquil vibe.
 It’s amazing how a simple touch can turn a bay window into a welcoming spot for unforgettable summer get-togethers.

 DIY Peony Kissing Balls

-- First take the flower heads (blooms) off the Peony bush.
+- First using your hands pop the flower heads (blooms) off the Peony bush.
+Depending on the peonies you buy you may need to remove the blooms with wire cutters or scissors.
 Discard the foliage and stems or save them for another project.

 - Take 5 Peony blooms and flip them over.
 With your hot glue gun add a little bit of glue to the bottom flower petals and begin to glue the flower heads together.
 Place them in an open circle – one at 12:00, then 3:00, then 6:00 and finally 9:00.
 Carefully hold the two petals together while the glue dries.